-Available environmental assessment documents do not demonstrate that adequate baseline data was collected on critical questions, such as local air, soil and water quality, prior to construction of the VPF.
-For example, an environmental assessment document for Brigade 13, 260 which was shared by one of MHP's international financial supporters, Atradius, does not discuss any baseline information whatsoever.
-The environmental impact assessment document for Brigade 47, which was shared in 2017, long after a public hearing on the facility, includes an air monitoring assessment from 2015 for a location over 15 km from the project site.
-261 Likewise, an Environmental Impact Assessment for Brigade 55, disclosed in 2018, uses air quality information from a meteorological station in the city of Haysin, located more than 10 km from the proposed site of the Brigade.
-262
+Similarly an environmental assessment document for Brigade 13, which was shared by one of MHP's international financial supporters, Atradius, does not discuss any baseline information whatsoever.
+The environmental impact assessment document for Brigade 47, which was shared in 2012, long after a public hearing on the facility, includes an air monitoring assessment from 2015 for a location over 15 km from the project site.
+Likewise, an Environmental Impact Assessment for Brigade 55, disclosed in 2018, uses air quality information from a meteorological station in the city of Haysin, located more than 10 km from the proposed site of the Brigade.